artstisen/AHOY/README.md

 An unlimited repository of notes with fast live search, password protection and encryption

-Prioritize and colorize entries using the pinned list
+Prioritize, categorize and colorize entries using the pinned list

 Autosave and backup features